 Isabel Hofmeyr, University of the Witwatersrand/New York University

-Rita Padawangi, National University of Singapore
+Rita Padawangi, Singapore University of Social Sciences

 Alexis Wick, Koç University